SSO vs. Federated Identity Management: A Guide

 Process:

-1. A workload presents a signed token or attestation to its home IdP, such as AWS IAM or Google Identity Pool.
+1. A workload presents a signed token or attestation to its home IdP, such as AWS IAM or a Google Cloud workload identity pool.

 2. The IdP validates the workload’s identity and issues a short-lived credential scoped to a task or resource.